Australian Service Medal

 The Australian Service Medal is an Australian military decoration.
 It was authorised 13 September 1988 to recognise prescribed service in peacekeeping and non-warlike operations.
 It is awarded with a clasp to denote the prescribed operation and subsequent awards of the medal are made in the form of additional clasps.
-The Australian Service Medal 1945–1975 recognises non-warlike service prior to February 1975.
-The Australian Service Medal was replaced in 2012 by the Australian Operational Service Medal, except for ongoing missions.
+The Australian Service Medal 1945–1975 recognises non-warlike service prior to 17 September 1975.